Eligibility criteria and frequently asked questions

 What is the minimum depth of front garden to gain approval for a vehicle crossing?

-There is a requirement to have a minimum of 4.8 metres of clear depth from the boundary of the property to the point that extends the furthest from the house (normally the bay window).
-This is to prevent vehicles from overhanging into the highway and thus preventing blocking the path of pedestrians.
 If you do not have a minimum of 4.8 metres depth, so long as you can accommodate a 5m x 2m parking bay without overhanging the footway, you may be able to have a vehicle crossing.

 Can I extend my existing vehicle crossing?

 There is a potential to extend the amount of lowered kerb to a maximum width of 4.5 metres (which is to include the existing amount of lowered kerb).
-For example; if you have an existing crossing of 2.5 metres of lowered kerb, there maybe an opportunity to extend the crossing by an additional 2 metres of lowered kerb (4.5 - 2.5 = 2.0).
+For example, if you have an existing crossing of 2.5 metres of lowered kerb, there maybe an opportunity to extend the crossing by an additional 2 metres of lowered kerb (4.5 - 2.5 = 2.0).

 Can I apply for a second vehicle crossing?